Executive Development

 A high performer in a VP role might be exceptional at functional leadership and completely unprepared for enterprise leadership.
 A 360 review captures how peers and reports experience them today.
 It says nothing about how they would handle the ambiguity, political complexity, and strategic pressure of a C-suite role.

-At ArcelorMittal, 710 leaders went through Lead the Endurance via Duke Corporate Education.
-The simulation put leaders in situations that mirrored the complexity of roles they aspired to, not the roles they currently held.
-Within 90 minutes, it became visible which leaders could think enterprise-wide and which were still thinking functionally.
-That data is more predictive than any succession planning document.
+Lead the Endurance does exactly that.
+Leaders become Senior Advisors on Shackleton's expedition, in situations that mirror the complexity of the role they want rather than the one they hold.
+Within 90 minutes it is visible which leaders think enterprise-wide and which are still thinking functionally.
+That is more predictive than any succession planning document, because it is behavior under pressure instead of an opinion collected on a form.

 The Three Readiness Gaps